Mia Healey

-Mia Healey (born 28 August 1998) is an Australian actress and model.
-She played Shelby Goodkind on two seasons of Prime Video series The Wilds.
+Mia Taylor Healey (born 28 August 1998) is an Australian actress and model.
+She is known for her role as Shelby Goodkind in the Amazon Prime Video series The Wilds (2020–2022) and as Alicia Whitaker in the Prime Video coming-of-age drama Motorheads (2025).

-Early life
+Early life and education

+Healey was born in Sydney, New South Wales, Australia, to parents Nick and Suzie Healey.
+She has two siblings — an older brother, Oscar, and a younger sister, Romy.
+Her mother began enrolling her in acting classes at the age of four.
+She grew up in Burradoo, a rural town in New South Wales, where she attended Oxley College.

-She was born in Sydney to her parents Nick and Suzie Healey.
-She has two siblings, her older brother Oscar and her younger sister Romy.
-She attended the National Institute of Dramatic Art in Sydney, graduating in 2017 with a Diploma of Stage and Screen Performance.
+She later trained at the National Institute of Dramatic Art (NIDA) in Sydney, graduating in 2017 with a Diploma of Stage and Screen Performance.
+NIDA alumni include Cate Blanchett, Sarah Snook, and Mel Gibson.